Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

 To simplify the notation, in some calculation we will consider that the space of base forms is exactly $\Omega^\bullet(\torus^n_\Xi)$.
 Furthermore, notice that the $\U(1)$--corepresentation $\ad$ is still isomorphic to the trivial $\U(1)$--corepresentation on $\C$ (see equation (\ref{2.3.f16})).
-Hence (see equation (\ref{2.3.16.1})) as in the {\it classical} $\ast$--FODC of $U(1)$.
-Recall that in the case of the {\it classical} $\ast$--FODC of $U(1)$, the embedded differential used was In this way, one can think that is also an embedded differential for the $1$--dimensional non--standard $\ast$--FODC.
-The following proposition shows that this is not the case.
+Hence $c^T=0$ as in the {\it classical} $\ast$--FODC of $U(1)$.

+Recall that in the case of the {\it classical} $\ast$--FODC of $U(1)$, the embedded differential used is In this way, one can think that $\displaystyle -{1\over 2}c^T=0$ is also an embedded differential for the $1$--dimensional non--standard $\ast$--FODC.
+The following proposition shows that this is not the case; however, since the proof consists of a straightforward calculation verifying that Definition \ref{embbededdifferential} is satisfied, we will omit it.

 \begin{Proposition} For the $1$--dimensional non--standard $\ast$--FODC of $U(1)$, the only embedded differential is given by where $\vartheta=\pi(z)$. \end{Proposition}